7 Deadly Sins of Nonprofit Failure And How To Avoid Them

 The best way to get a clear picture of your total operating costs is to sit down and create a budget.
 This will help you determine how much money you need to raise and where you can cut costs if necessary.
 Get a banker friend or a business owner to review the budget and income projections looking for things you missed.

 What about insurance costs, website hosting, office equipment, marketing expenses, and other random things that come up?
 Add a line item for “unexpected expenses” and put 10% of what you think everything will cost in that line item.

 Once you have a clear understanding of your operating costs, you can start to look for ways to reduce them.
 One way to do this is to look for ways to increase efficiency and cut waste.
 Another way to reduce operating costs is to negotiate better rates with vendors and suppliers.

 Check out our massive list of nonprofit software and service discounts.

 It’s also important to keep in mind that your operating costs will likely change over time.
 As your organization grows, you will likely need to add additional staff and expand your office space.
 As such, it’s important to review your budget on a regular basis and make adjustments as needed.

 By understanding your total operating costs, you can avoid one of the most common mistakes that nonprofits make which ultimately leads to failure.

-Have a poverty mindset
+Have a scarcity mindset

 Don’t be that nonprofit passing the hat asking for donations and hoping for spare change.
 No!
 If you truly are making a significant impact on your community and the world, then there is great value in the work being done.
 As a result, have an abundance mindset.